apetbrz/framework-project/README.md

 In this project, I am comparing multiple popular web frameworks, for performance and ease of development.

-For each framework, I'll follow their documentation and guidance towards developing a simple REST API for each, take notes along the way for how developer-friendly the experience is, and then benchmark them on response time, resource utilization, throughput, etc.
+For each framework, I'll follow their documentation and guidance towards developing a simple REST API for each, take notes along the way for how developer-friendly the experience is, and then benchmark them on response time, resource utilization, etc.

-### Usage Notes:
+### Procedure:

+todo!

 - Axum: